 I’m a jealous asshole.

-He’s a father now, he hosts a podcast called The Break-Ins with cartoonist Justin Wasson, and he’s only gotten better as an artist over the years, and he’s forging his own path, which is awesome.
+He’s a father now, he hosts a podcast called The Break-Ins with another cartoonist, and he’s only gotten better as an artist over the years, and he’s forging his own path, which is awesome.
 Even during the lowest points of our disassociation, I may have (unjustly) convinced myself that Bruce was the cause of all that was wrong in my life (he’s not, it’s me), but I was always going to respect his work and his art.
 He’s the me I wish I was more like.

 I miss him.

 We have, in recent months, been in contact, of sorts.
 He posts comments on this blog, and we have emailed each other a couple of times.
 Unless this post dredges up some bullshit and reopens wounds, I’m hoping that in the near future we can start trying to be friends again.
 I’m certainly looking forward to eating Skyline with him at some point, and possibly begging his wife for forgiveness and maybe meeting his son.

 In honor of Bruce’s birthday, and letting bygones be buried by hatchets under a bridge of water, I drew a couple of characters that I haven’t drawn in many years.
 Jack Astro and Grey Wolf were the stars of our comic Justice, Nevada it was our superhero parody comic, and one of my favorite things we created together.
 We never did much with them, but that’s because it was my book to draw.
 Read this entire post again, and also this entire blog to figure out why that happened.